 When built correctly, Themis shouldn't take longer than a couple of minutes to integrate into your software architecture.
 That's what it was built for.

 git clone https://github.com/cossacklabs/themis.git

 Interested enough to read to the end of this long article?
 Want to know more?

 - Dive into the official documentation or themis wiki @github

 - You can send an email to firstname.lastname@example.org

 - And you can follow us on Twitter: cossacklabs@twitter

 P.S.
 If you're looking for new ideas, this is the right place.
-If you're looking to implement security, talk to us, we can help.
+If you're looking to implement security, apply for our Customer Success Program.
 If you're looking for ready-made solutions, consider also looking into Acra, Hermes, or Toughbase .